Cyber Resilience

 CVE-2024-4767 is a medium-severity Incomplete Cleanup (CWE-459) vulnerability in Mozilla Firefox.
 Its CVSS base score is 4.3 (Medium).

-Operationally, ranked in the top 24.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Data from Local System (T1005); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References